Table of Contents

 Garden fertilizers, particularly those contain bone meal, blood meal, or fish emulsion, are especially attractive to dogs:

-Combine the risks of both product types
+- Fertilizers with add insecticides Combine the risks of both product types

 Keep pets outside from lately fertilize areas until products have been water in and the ground has dry wholly.